Hawke's Bay toddler killer Benny Haerewa admits more abuse and crimes against three children

 Further attacks included hitting a child with a broom and throwing a can at a boy's head.

-The court heard that the Crown will be seeking preventative detention at his sentencing on October 18.
+The court heard that the Crown will seek preventative detention at his sentencing on October 18.

+When Haerewa was released from prison in 2010 for Whakaruru's killing the Parole Board held fears he had a high-risk of reoffending.

+After being denied release several times, the Parole Board said Haerewa had to be released by law, despite the threat of future crimes and concerns by the Whakaruru's family.